 Marketing Parks and The Great Outdoors To All Americans - and More International Visitors, Too!

-The National Park concessioner community has wrepped up its annual October Meeting, held this year in Washington, D.C.
+The National Park concessioner community has wrapped up its 2014 Fall Meeting, held this year in Washington, D.C.

 The main thrust of the Fall Meeting was Tuesday's marketing session, titled: Marketing Parks and The Great Outdoors to All Americans - and More International Visitors, Too!
 This meeting featured heavyweights from around the travel and tourism community discussing key topics that will affect visitation in America's Great Outdoors such as Why the Great Outdoors Sells to Today's Travellers, Millennials and the Outdoors and Fortifying the Outdoor Legacy for Latino Americans.